paulremo/NRPMHandbook/02_NRPMHandbook/miscellaneous/handbook/reliability_prediction/reliability_models.md

 “Holistic model”, for miscellaneous items which are not supported by “standard model” nor by a “non-standard model”.

-(misc_4_4_1)=
+(misc_5_4_1)=
 ### Standard model for generic miscellaneous items

-A “generic” miscellaneous item is an item classified as “miscellaneous” (refer to the definition provided at the beginning of this chapter) AND for which a reliability model based on IOR is defined as a reference in this Current document (see {numref}`List of Miscellaneous items with “standard model”`).
+A “generic” miscellaneous item is an item classified as “miscellaneous” (refer to the definition provided at the beginning of this chapter) AND for which a reliability model based on IOR is defined as a reference in this Current document (see {numref}`misc_5_1`).

 The reliability model is either